 1 tablespoon honey

-Mix fruit water and cinnamon and cook on low heat for 10.
-When cooled, add honey and put in a blender until smooth.
+Mix fruit water and cinnamon, and cook on low heat for 10 minutes.
+When cooled, add honey, and puree in a blender until smooth.

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure, or prevention of any disease